 18 December 2012

 Staff and patients at the Academic Rheumatology Unit recently celebrated a quarter of a century of clinical care, teaching and research.
-Joining them at the Rheumatology Centre was the Vice-Chancellor, Professor Eric Thomas, who unveiled an anniversary plaque.

 The Academic Rheumatology Unit, established at the Bristol Royal Infirmary in 1987, has steadily grown and developed its services thanks to an increased investment in rheumatology care.
 From an initial four outpatient clinics per week, the Unit now has around 25; waiting times of 18 months have been reduced to eight weeks or less; and whereas only 10 per cent of medical undergraduates were taught rheumatology in 1987, now 100 per cent have eight weeks of musculoskeletal teaching on specialised attachments.